James Mitchell House

 The James Mitchell House is a historic home located at Indiana, Indiana County, Pennsylvania.
 The front section was built about 1850, and is a 2 1/2-story brick building with a gable roof in a vernacular Federal-style.
 It measures six bays by four bays.
 It has a 2 1/2-story frame rear wing, making for an L-shaped building.
 The house was used as an inn.

 It was added to the National Register of Historic Places in 1978.

+Attorney Bob Marcus purchased and restored the building in 1983.
+It now houses one of his law offices.